SoftwareAG/adabas-natural-education-package/README.md

 It is used in application development and deployment environment known for ease of-use, cross-platform portability and developer productivity.
 It is as well available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.

-## Hello World ! in Natural
-Now you can check our Step-by-step tutorial in PDF (attached NaturalONECheatSheetsTutorial.pdf) and then try it out yourself by downloading the virtual machine ~~here~~

 ### Steps to using the virtual machine
  * Download the Virtual machine image file from the TECHcommunity website (~~URL~~)
  * Run the 'Adabas and Natural' cheatsheets from Help menu